 ...instead of ‘late term abortion’

 While most abortions take place in the first trimester, some will have an abortion in the second and third trimester.
-Often this is due to delays in accessing abortion care, the woman’s life being at risk or because the foetus would be born with a severe disability.
+Often this is due to delays in accessing abortion care, the woman’s life being at risk or because the foetus would be born with severe abnormalities.
 Keep it simple by stating the week of gestation or the trimester e.g., abortion at 23 weeks or abortion in the second trimester.

 ...instead of mother or parent